nathanboktae/knockout-es5-option4/README.md

 })
 ```

+#### Additional array methods

+- `remove`: remove an item from the array
+- `removeAll` remove all items from the array.
+Equivalent to assigning a new array.
+- `replace`: replace an item in the array with another one.
+- `toggle`: Add an item to the array if it is not there, otherwise remove it.

 ### Compared to knockout-es5

 - **Does not depend on [WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) for easier compatibility**.
 However, simply deleting an property does not release it from memory.
 You must also delete the underscore prefixed property too.
 I found in my usage I never ended up deleting indivdual properties, but just whole objects, so this has not been an issue.